jakobsarwary1/KoranGerman/README.md

 Now go to MagicMirror/modules/default and open ```defaultmodules.js``` Add ```"MMM-KoranGerman",``` to the list.

+Here you can follow the default installation instructions for the [Magic Mirror²](https://github.com/MichMich/MagicMirror) project.

-To use this module, add it to the modules array in the `config/config.js` file:
+Then go to MagicMirror/config and open ```"config.js``` use this module, add it to the modules array in the `config/config.js` file:
 ````javascript
 modules: [
 	{